The distinguished surname Mizzi can be traced back to the ancient and beautiful region of Venice

 Early Notables of the Mizzi family (pre 1700)

 Prominent among members of the family was Giovanni Muzzarelli, a humanist and poet from Mantua around 1490; Girolamo Muzio was another poet and novelist in Padua at the same time.
-Girolamo Muzzarelli was Bishop of Cosenza in 1552; of the Muzzoli family in Bologna were prominent Lodovico and Giovan-Paolo, the former...
-Another 87 words (6 lines of text) are included under the topic Early Mizzi Notables in all our PDF Extended History products and printed products wherever possible.
+Girolamo Muzzarelli was Bishop of Cosenza in 1552; of the Muzzoli family in Bologna were prominent Lodovico and Giovan-Paolo, the former a lawyer and the latter a philosopher and physician.
+Girolamo Muziano was a famous 16th century mannerist painter...
+Another 69 words (5 lines of text) are included under the topic Early Mizzi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mizzi family to the New World and Oceana

 Immigrants bearing the name Mizzi or a variant listed above include: Miss J.S.
 Muzzy, who settled in San Francisco in 1851; Luigi Mezza, aged 24, who arrived at Ellis Island

 from Elena, Italy, in 1921; Maria Luisa Mezza, aged 29, who arrived at Ellis Island

 from Caserta, Italy, in 1921.

 Contemporary Notables of the name Mizzi (post 1700)

 - Sorel Mizzi (b.
 1986), Canadian professional poker player who has live tournament earnings of over 10.6million

 - Suzanne Mizzi (1967-2011), Maltese glamour model, singer, interior designer, and artist